 Q: I have been married for three years now and only recently I got to know that my wife has been sharing our bedroom secrets with my best friend.
-I had introduced them two years ago and I’m not sure when they started discussing all this.
-I was left embarrassed in our friends circle when my best friend mockingly spilled one of my secrets.
+I had introduced them two years ago, and I’m not sure when they started discussing all this.
+I was left embarrassed in our friends circle when my best friend mockingly spilt, one of my secrets.
 How should I deal with both of them?

-First and foremost, don’t think on the lines of being betrayed as such, you’ll find it useful to give the benefit of doubt to your wife and friend; that their intention wasn’t to hurt or humiliate you.
-Then with that calm and non-blaming attitude, you can explain to your wife your need for privacy, and the incident that happened.
+First and foremost, don’t think on the lines of being betrayed as such, you’ll find it useful to give the benefit of the doubt to your wife and friend; that their intention wasn’t to hurt or humiliate you.
+Then with that calm and non-blaming attitude, you can explain to your wife your need for privacy and the incident that happened.
 It is important not to sound angry with your wife, as I am sure that this news would have made her equally uncomfortable.
 She might have experienced a similar betrayal from a person she thought of as a friend, in whom she had felt comfortable confiding intimate details of her life.

 You can also have a conversation in private with the friend and see if you can communicate the confusion and hurt you felt.
 Remember channelizing the frustration and annoyance you feel with your wife at him, and vice–versa, will not help at all.
 Coming across as threatened will not help one bit.
 I wish you all the peace and skills required to deal with this situation.